 Judges at District Music Festivals (i.e. Districts I-VI and Gem State) will prepare prioritized lists, by category, of all students who have entered the State Solo

-Ensemble Contest at the district level and received a Superior rating.
+Ensemble Contest at the district level.
 The first two students in instrumental categories and the first three for vocal categories on each list will represent their District at the State Solo

-& Ensemble Contest.
+& Ensemble Contest at the festival directors discretion.
 The remainder of each list will be alternates and may be selected by the State Contest Chair to fill vacancies in their category not used by other Districts.
 In the event that there are more

 the 1st alternate from each District will be selected.
 If there are more 1st alternates than vacancies, then none will be selected.
 It is possible that a District may send several entrants in a given category if there are